sdmeijer/ShrimpKey/Layout/readme.md

 Most components can be ordered from your local electronics store or from Tayda Electronics (https://www.taydaelectronics.com/) (probably cheaper).

-Some components need to be ordered in volumes of 10, so the total cost are a bit higher.
 * 1x  A-854	ATMEGA328P-PU
 * 2x  A-523	22pF condensator
 * 4x  A-4008	100nF condensator